heathda/hikvision-grafana-dashboard/README.md

 This dashboard works with a telegraf collector which can be found over here https://github.com/heathda/hikvision-telegraf-collector

+The graphs are dynamic and change based on the number of cameras you are collecting data on.
+Additionally you can view a single camera, a few cameras, or all cameras based on the variable selected at the top of the dashboard in the "Camera IP" dropdown.

+The dataSource variable you select at the top of the page will represent the hostname/IP address of the device you have your influxdb residing.
+This dashboard is setup to query the "snmp" measurement (more commonly known as a table in other databases) in the influx database.

+If your data is stored in a different measurement (table), you will need to adjust that in the query section of the first camera table/gauges/graphs.
+Select only the first camera in the "Camera IP" drop down, make your changes to the query for each table/gauges/graphs in that section, and that change will propagate throughout the rest of the dynamically created table/gauges/graphs.

 ### Statistics Displayed
 - Manufacturer
 - Device Model